edpavanelli/commerce-purchase/purchase-management/README.md

 ● If no currency conversion rate is available within 6 months equal to or before the purchase date, an error should be returned stating the purchase cannot be converted to the target currency.
 ● The converted purchase amount to the target currency should be rounded to two decimal places (i.e., cent).

+ASK ASK ASK ASK
+Can I assume that currency conversion requests for purchase transactions dated within the last six months are significantly more common than requests for transactions older than six months?”

 Entity: